taurr/rust-template-rs/README.md

 Project templates have optional support for generating IDE scaffolding (currently only Vscode, contributions for others are welcome).

+### Workspace

+Simple setup for a base workspace, ready to put your projects in.

 ### Cli

 Binary with a command line (`clap`) interface.